timbeaudet/knowledge_base/faq/today.md

 # Objectives for Today 2022-04-20

-- Add UDP connection to Rally of Rockets networking.
+- Measuring a difference in UDP vs TCP (hopefully) over LAN to hippo.
-- Register the UDP socket with the rocket car to ensure GameServer knows who is who.
+- Figure out the issue about hacking non-UDP into the TurtleBrains UDP connection for web.
 - Send real time update packets over UDP connection.
-- Display the lag of UDP connection vs TCP connection on graph.
+- Some other fiddling around with stuff, probably less focused - maybe a playtest?

 ## [Fry Eggcelerate!
 Now](https://store.steampowered.com/app/1902100/Winter_Eggspansion_for_Eggcelerate/)